 CBInsights recently released their State of Innovation Report based on a survey of 677 strategy leaders.
 It’s worth downloading and digesting.
 Based on those findings, here are four deeper insights about corporate innovation from GrowthX Corporate, a boutique innovation advisory that works alongside global enterprises helping them commercialize new products profitably, scout startups, and effectively deploy corporate venture capital.

-The State of Innovation survey reported that 78% of innovation focused on continuous, incremental change in corporate innovation.
+The State of Innovation survey reported that 78% of corporate innovation focuses on iterating the status quo, rather than on disruptive risks.
 In our experience, that’s because companies with existing products and recognizable market and mind share mistakenly employ the same processes used to increase existing product revenue when focused on corporate innovation and working to launch a new innovative product.
 They also turn to emerging managers with a track record of following corporate processes and mitigating risk.

 Corporate innovation is messy, new products are not born fully baked and the market response is not predictable.
 Discontinuous innovation creates true behavioral change and, therefore, requires a different framework – one that positions market development alongside of product development, with team characteristics that reward a growth mindset focused on problems, not products, and embrace ambiguity, a high tolerance for failure and a genuine love of learning.